tomnz/pilight/README.md

 Updating
 --------

 Periodically you may want to update PiLight to get the latest features and bug fixes.
-Just run the following commands from the `pilight/pilight` directory:
+Just run the following commands from the `pilight` directory:

     git pull
+    sudo pip3 install -r requirements.txt
+    cd pilight
     python manage.py migrate